 - Increase the knowledge, self-confidence and enjoyment of the game of golf

-Naturally there’s an Order of Merit title at stake, won this year in great style by Howard Browne who won three of the season’s main events on his way to the overall title.
+Naturally there’s an Order of Merit title at stake, won in 2017 in great style by Ian Higgins who won three of the season’s main events on his way to the overall title.